saugkim/Android2021_LUT/README.md

 **About project app**
 <br>
 App name:
-SimpleNotepad
-about create note and save it internally.
+SimpleNotepad, it is about create note and save it internally.

 <br>

 Tools used: